Data Provenance Auditing of Fine-Tuned Large Language Models with a Text-Preserving Technique: Provenance Auditing through Non-Visible Watermarks

-$\ws_\lo$ serves as a candidate set of watermarks for the user: they select one uniformly at random from $\ws_\lo$ for actual use and retain the remaining watermarks as counterfactuals for proof purposes (see bellow).
+$\ws_\lo$ serves as a candidate set of watermarks for the user: they select one uniformly at random from $\ws_\lo$ for actual use and retain the remaining watermarks as counterfactuals for the decision procedure (see Sec.~\ref{sec:ranking}).